Verifying LLM Inference to Detect Model Weight Exfiltration: LLM Inference Preliminaries

 \subsection{Sampling From Large Language Models}

-Sampling from a Large Language model can be thought of in two steps: 1. generating the probability distribution, and then 2. sampling a token from it.
-For step 1, Given logits $z \in \mathbb{R}^{V}$ over a vocabulary of size $V$, the model induces a categorical distribution $\pi_i = \textrm{softmax}(z)_i = \exp(z_i) / \sum_{j=1}^{V} \exp(z_j)$..
-To sample from a probability distribution, many modern LLMs sample tokens using either the \emph{Inverse Probability Transform} (e.g., Ollama~\cite{ollama_docs}, HuggingFace~\cite{huggingface}) or the \emph{Gumbel-Max Trick} (e.g., VLLM~\cite{vllm}).
-After applying temperature scaling and filtering (e.g., top-$k$, top-$p$, or min-$p$), the model converts logits into probabilities via the softmax function.
+Sampling from a Large Language Model can be thought of in two steps: (1) generating a probability distribution, and (2) sampling a token from it.
+For step (1), given logits $z \in \mathbb{R}^{|\Toks|}$ over a vocabulary $\Toks,$ and a temperature parameter $T$, the model induces a categorical distribution

+The temperature $T$ controls the sharpness of the distribution: as $T \to 0$, the distribution concentrates on the maximum-logit token (approaching greedy decoding), while larger $T$ produces a flatter distribution and increases randomness.
+After optional filtering steps such as top-$k$, top-$p$, or min-$p$, the model samples from the resulting categorical distribution.
+To sample a token from a probability distribution, many modern LLMs use either the \emph{Inverse Probability Transform} (e.g., Ollama~\cite{ollama_docs}, HuggingFace~\cite{huggingface}) or the \emph{Gumbel-Max Trick} (e.g., vLLM~\cite{vllm}).
+This sampling process relies on a pseudorandom generator, which takes as an input a sampling seed $\sigma$ and counter $i$ as an input, and returns a value $x$.

-\paragraph{Inverse Probability Transform.} Given a fixed random seed $\sigma$, a uniform random number $u \sim \mathrm{Uniform}(0,1)$ is drawn for each token.
+\paragraph{Inverse Probability Transform.} From a fixed random seed $\sigma$, a (pseudo)random number $u \sim \mathrm{Uniform}(0,1)$ is drawn for each token.
 The algorithm then computes the cumulative sum of the token probabilities $\vec{p}$ and selects the first token whose cumulative mass exceeds $u$.
 Conceptually, this corresponds to inverting the cumulative distribution function (CDF) of $\vec{p}$.
-The method is exact, efficient, and deterministic when both $\vec{p}$ and $\sigma$ are fixed—repeated sampling under identical conditions will always yield the same token.
+The method is exact, efficient, and deterministic when both $\vec{p}$ and $\sigma$ are fixed; repeated sampling under identical conditions will always yield the same token.
+Here we use the notation $F(\cdot ; r)$ to denote running a randomized function $F$ with randomness $r$, making it (ideally) deterministic.
+We also use a deterministic hash function $\RO$ to expand $\seed$ into reproducible pseudorandomness.\footnote{In practice, we may only need a pseudorandom function, since our security theorems only requires that the output is pseudorandom to an adversary.}

-\paragraph{Gumbel-Max Trick.} The Gumbel-Max Trick provides an equivalent but reparameterized way to sample from $\vec{p}$.
-Given a fixed random seed $\sigma$, for each token $i$, an independent Gumbel noise term $g_i \sim \mathrm{Gumbel}(0,1)$, determined by $\sigma,$ is added to the (log) probability: